jeromecoloma/shell-starter/docs/journeys/ai-assisted/image-resizer.md

 ## 📚 Prerequisites

 - Basic command line knowledge
-- Access to an AI coding assistant
+- Access to an AI coding agent
 - ImageMagick installed (`brew install imagemagick` or `apt-get install imagemagick`)
 - Some sample images for testing